Skip to main content

 Stream Walks

-The City is proactively conducting stream walks in an effort to identify and address issues that may be contributing to creek impairments and to better understand stream conditions.
+The City proactively conducts stream walks to identify and address conditions that may contribute to creek impairments and to better understand stream conditions throughout the community.

 Marsh Creek Rain Garden